Sixty years ago: crash of Sabena flight SN548 (Boeing 707) in Berg, Belgium, killing 73 people - Aviation24.be

 The location of the crash was a marshy area adjacent to farmland near Berg (then an independent municipality, nowadays part of Kampenhout), seven kilometres northeast of Brussels.
 Eyewitnesses said that the plane exploded when it hit the ground and heavy black smoke was seen coming from the wreckage which had burst into flames.

-Theo de Laet, a young farmer and noted amateur cyclist, who was working in a field near to the crash site, was killed by a piece of aluminium shrapnel from the plane.
+Theo de Laet, a young endive farmer and noted amateur cyclist, who was working in a field near to the crash site, was killed by a piece of aluminium shrapnel from the plane.
 Another field worker, Marcel Lauwers, was also hit by flying debris which amputated part of his leg.

-Father Joseph Cuyt, a local priest who had been observing the airplane as it came in to land, rushed to the scene but was driven back by the intense heat of the fire.[9]
+Father Joseph Cuyt, a local priest who had been observing the aeroplane as it came in to land, rushed to the scene but was driven back by the intense heat of the fire.[9]
 Airport rescue vehicles arrived at the crash site almost immediately but the plane was already a blazing bonfire.
 It is believed that all 72 occupants of the plane were killed instantly on impact.

 Baudouin I, King of the Belgians, and his consort, Queen Fabiola, travelled to the scene of the disaster[ to provide comfort to the bereaved families.
 They donated oak coffins bearing the royal seal to transport the bodies back home.